SUNRISE in the COLUMBIA RIVER GORGE

-Landscape photography is one of the most popular forms of photography, enticing many people to want to learn photography.
+Landscape photography is one of the most popular forms of photography, enticing many people to want to learn.
 But learning how to create powerful, crisp landscapes takes practice and skills.
-Learn the tips and tricks of mastering the light, composition and exposure of landscape photography in the beautiful Columbia River Gorge.
+Study the light, composition and exposure of landscape photography in the beautiful Columbia River Gorge.

 Where We'll Go:

 Multnomah Falls - The "Granddaddy" of Oregon's waterfalls.
-This will be our first stop and we'll arrive early enough to beat the crowds, capturing the majestic falls from multiple levels and angles including Benson Bridge.
-It is a short .4 mile round trip hike on a paved trail to the Benson Bridge with a few switchbacks and incline.
+We'll arrive early enough to beat the crowds, capturing the majestic falls from multiple levels and angles including Benson Bridge.
+It is a short .4 mile round trip walk on a paved trail to the Benson Bridge with a few switchbacks and some incline.
+You can choose to stay below or walk up to the bridge.

-Latourell Falls - A unique Columbia Gorge waterfall, in the way that it drops straight down from an overhanging basalt cliff.
-Most of those falls tumble to some degree.
+Latourell Falls - A unique Columbia Gorge waterfall because it drops straight down from an overhanging basalt cliff.
 Best known for the chartreuse colored lichen covering the columnar basalt formations surrounding the falls.
-A short .3 round trip with a gradual decline.
+A short .3 round trip from the parking lot.

 What You'll Learn: